aritrac/WebDeveloper/ReadMe.md

 and after that we write some problem sets for for loops_

-_The Exercise11_JSArrays contains example usages of push pop shift unshift indexOf slice and accessing indices of an array_ _also we code along on how to create a To Do list using arrays and also modify the To Do list in another session_
+_The Exercise11_JSArrays contains example usages of push pop shift unshift indexOf slice and accessing indices of an array_ _also we code along on how to create a To Do list using arrays and also modify the To Do list in another session to incorporate functions and the usage of foreach_